INN/link-roundups/docs/mailchimp.md

 ## Choosing the MailChimp Template and List to use

 So now you have at least one template saved in MailChimp, and we're assuming you also have a list of subscribers for your newsletter.
-Go back to the Link Roundups Options page in Dashboard &raquo; Link Roundups &raquo; Options, and choose your template, and which MailChiimp List you want to use:
+Go back to the Link Roundups Options page in **Link Roundups > Options**, and choose your template, and which MailChiimp List you want to use:

 ![Link Roundups MailChimp API settings](./img/link-roundups-options-mailchimp-2.png)